So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

 How To Keep Carved Pumpkin Fresh With Rubbing Alcohol or Floor Cleaner

-Spraying some rubbing alcohol can work wonders when it comes to keeping pumpkins from rotting and avoiding mold build up.
+Spraying some rubbing alcohol can work wonders when it comes to keeping pumpkins from rotting, preventing fruit flies and avoiding mold build up.

 Floor cleaners can also work as excellent preservatives for uncarved pumpkins, keeping them shiny and fresh for up to four weeks.

 All you need to do is apply an acrylic liquid floor cleaner to a wet towel and wipe the pumpkins with the same.

 How To Preserve Pumpkins With Acrylic Finish Spray or Hair Spray

 Hairspray and acrylic finish sprays are another great sealants that prevent pumpkins from getting dehydrated.